TheAngryByrd/MEL.Flex/README.md

 ## Caveats

-- Unfortunately F# does not yet support [DefaultInterpolatedStringHandler](https://github.com/fsharp/fslang-suggestions/issues/1108) which means you will still take the interpolated creation hit.
+- Unfortunately, F# does not yet support [DefaultInterpolatedStringHandler](https://github.com/fsharp/fslang-suggestions/issues/1108) which means you will still take the interpolated creation hit.
 However, this library does implement it's own [log formatter](https://github.com/TheAngryByrd/MEL.Flex/blob/19056afce7b39d507f7d99aa10cd36fbdd623f27/src/MEL.Flex/MEL.Flex.fs#L38) which allows for lazy construction of the interpolated string -> message template until it is required or possibly not at all if the [LogLevel](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-6.0#set-log-level-by-command-line-environment-variables-and-other-configuration) configuration is set to a higher threadshold than the log statement.
 ---

 ## Builds